slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 In Brackets we have an HTML utility API ``getTagInfo(editor, cursorPosition)`` to provide the context of an HTML tag and is already used by tag hinting and attribute hinting.
 However, we do not have a similar CSS utility API to provide CSS rule information.
-So this document specifies the new CSS utility API for the following goals.
+So this document specifies the new CSS utility API in order to achieve the following goals.
 * To avoid duplicate effort in detecting CSS context by individual extension provider.
 * To avoid inconsistent or incomplete implementation of CSS context detection.
-* To provide a maintainable, scalable implementation of CSS context that has a complete coverage of all possible CSS context.
+* To provide a maintainable, scalable implementation of CSS context API that has a complete coverage of all possible CSS context.

 ## getRuleInfo ##
 The new API will be defined as getRuleInfo(editor, cursorPos).
-It takes two arguments -- editor object and cursor position, and returns a rule infomation object.
+It takes two arguments -- editor object and cursor position, and returns a rule information object.
-**Open question** - should we call it getCssInfo since some of the context does not apply to a css rule (eg. @charset "u|tf-8").
+**Open question** - should we call it getCssInfo since some of the context do not apply to a css rule (eg. @charset "u|tf-8" where | denotes the cursor location).
 <br />
 The rule information is defined as follows...
 ```
 {
-  selector:
+  selector:                              // Used when tokenType == SELECTOR
       { index: currentIndexInValues,
         values: [selector1, selector2, ...] },
-  prop:
+  prop:                                  // Used when tokenType == PROP_NAME || tokenType == PROP_VALUE
       { name: propName,
         index: currentIndexInValues,
         values: [propValue1, propValue2, ...] },